AshishR21/LearningPython/README.md

 # LearningPython
 Learning Basics Of Python

-Project Name : Using calculator through API.
+We can go various Python Projects in verge of learning Python :

-Day 1 : Created basic function like ADD, SUBSTRACT, DIVISION, MULTIPLICATION, POWER.
+1. This calculator have various methods like ADD, SUBSTRACT, DIVISION, MULTIPLICATION, POWER.
+2. This can be used by importing Calculator Class